 - "He was small in stature, but of the utmost symmetry of form."
 Speaking of too cute, I was mesmerized by this Roman sarcophagus that holds the remains of a very fancy pug named Harlequin.
 I only wish there was a painting of him so we could see his little squishy face and curly tail.

 And finally, a quick blog note.
 I'll be returning to my usual slow schedule of about 1 post per week.
 I'm not sure if you noticed, but I ramped up the volume during December in order to cover all the holiday collections I wanted to before the actual holidays.
 Doing so came at a price: I had no energy left to do a holiday/winter exhibition.
 I'm also scrapping the idea of a 10-year anniversary exhibition, since honestly I'm feeling the same way I did this time last year and also felt that a decade of not getting anywhere wasn't exactly a good reason to celebrate with an exhibition (and one that wouldn't have turned out the grandiose way I wanted it to anyway.)
-Lastly, I'm going to continue blogging because I still enjoy collecting makeup and writing about it and because I have no identity without blogging - if I'm not a fake curator of a fake online museum who am I? - but I will no longer be banging my head against a wall trying to get an exhibition or physical space for the Museum, nor will I be pursuing any of the book ideas I've had over the years.
-In short, I have thoroughly given up on any projects outside blogging and maintaining the Museum's collection.
-Having said all that, I'll still do my best to research and provide information about various items given the scant resources I have available to me, and I'll still be doing my sad little seasonal bedroom exhibitions and putting them online.
+Lastly, I'm going to continue blogging because I still enjoy collecting makeup and writing about it and because I have no identity without blogging - the Museum is still my "baby" and if I'm not the curator of an online museum I created then who am I? - but I will no longer be banging my head against a wall trying to get an exhibition or physical space for the Museum, nor will I be pursuing any of the book ideas I've had over the years.
+In short, I have thoroughly given up on any projects outside of blogging and maintaining the Museum's collection, and possibly overhauling the website.
+Having said all that, I'll still do my best to research and provide information about various items given the scant resources I have available to me, and I'll still be doing my little seasonal bedroom exhibitions and putting them online.
 So that's the plan for now.